The Three Language Acquisition Stages

-My Goal: To continue to enjoy the language, to learn more words, and to use the language better.
+My Goal: Continue to enjoy the language, learn more words, and to use the language better.

-My Measurable: Less than 10% unknown words in contexts that are of interest to me.
+My Measurable: Less than 10% unknown words in contexts that are of interest.

 Main tasks: Follow my interests.

-This is the best stage to study grammar.
-I have books and audio books on grammar, intended for native speakers of the language.
+Unfortunately I am so busy learning new languages that I don’t really have time to work on the languages that are at this stage.
+If I did have the time, this would be the time to study grammar.
+I would seek out books and audio books on grammar, intended for native speakers of the language.
 I am now familiar enough with the language, through exposure, that I can use style and usage manuals intended for native speakers.
 Nevertheless, my personal interest takes me more to history and literature.
 I find reading books and listening to audiobooks, on subjects of interest, is the most enjoyable and most effective way to continue improving, or to refresh in a language that I have not used for a while.

 I am not required to take any language proficiency tests.
 If I were, this is the stage when I would prepare in earnest for them.
 The keys to success on these tests are the ability to read quickly and comprehend the spoken language, and a wide vocabulary of words and phrases, all of which I have already acquired, enjoyably and painlessly.
 Only at this level would I take these test, since I know that I would score well.